fmcnallyi3/submitter/README.md

 - `get_time.py` : calculates job runtime from log file
 - `pysubmit.py` : python wrapper script for submission of executable to cluster
 - `README.md` : this file

-This is just a tiny test of gitignore